 The weekend of the Shallaroo was just two weeks away, giving us time to bottle the beer and allowing it to ferment just right.
 (The Shallaroo was a local music festival celebrated in the Codroy Valley area of the province.
 The festival featured many local entertainers and a few from the mainland.)
 On Friday evening, the guys came up to the house, and together with the big plastic bucket of beer and about 6 dozen empty beer bottles that we painstakingly washed out, we began bottling our beer.
 One of the boys could not resist a drink of the warm ale, and with that, he almost threw up.
 “Tastes like pine air fresheners, the kind I have hanging from my rear view mirror in the truck” He said.

 We had a few parties at the house afterwards, but we always managed to stay clear of that beer, choosing instead to drink Whiskey or rum.
-My friend Dwayne, who was either braver than us, or dumber, chose to drink the Pine beer we made.
+One of my friends, who was either braver than us, or dumber, chose to drink the Pine beer we made.
 In no time at all, he was caught holding his stomach, crying out that he seen a bear under my step, only to find that it was just a garbage bag.
 He was hallucinating seeing wild animals that turned out to be household items.
 We blamed the beer.

-On the day before the festival, the guys came to the house with their trucks, and loaded our beer into large coolers, anxious to get the weekend started.
+On the day before the festival, the guys came to the house with their trucks, and loaded the alcohol we bought into large coolers and of course, the pine beer; anxious to get the weekend started.
 When we got to the Codroy Valley festival fields, we found a great site and began unpacking our gear.
-When our tents were set up, we opened our coolers, and bravely began drinking the beer.
+When our tents were set up, we opened our coolers, and carefully avoiding the horrible pine beer, we started drinking.

 Just then, a gang of bikers came up along the road to the field where the festival was being held.
 One of them came over, saying that he was from Michigan.
 He bragged about all the Canadian beer they had.
 One of the guys informed us that the strike was over, and liquor stores began stocking our fine ale once again.
-Under their arms they carried each a 24.
-(A 24 is two dozen beer) One of the bikers asked whether they could store their beer in our coolers, because they didn’t enjoy the thought of drinking warm beer on such a warm weekend.
+Under their arms they carried each a six pack of beer.
+One of the bikers asked whether they could store their beer in our coolers, because they didn’t enjoy the thought of drinking warm beer on such a hot day.
 We reluctantly agreed to their offer.

 As the night went on, the music played loud, and the entire field was filled with partyers, drinking and whooping it up loudly.
 Around 2 am, we could hear our biker friends in the site next to us, they were carrying on like they were insane.
 Several of them were heard in the woods vomiting loudly, but they kept drinking anyway.